SamueleMarchioni/Innovate-Ventures-website/README.md

 our point of view, it is both easy to implement and efficient, especially for a website of a VC firm, which does not require big dynamic components.
 Following the previous choice, for our server we selected a different port (3001) from the one used by default by Nuxt (3000).

+## Mistakes and what needs to be fixed
+As you can see the deployment went wrong using this repository because of some problems in linking it to my virtual studio code.
+However we managed to succesfully deploy it on Filippo Monti Github page https://github.com/FilippoMonti99/HypermediaProject.git.
+The site major problem is that it doesn't rescale when visualized from a mobile phone.
+Some secondary problems are related to the accessibility, in fact some links tend to have small contrast with respect to the background.<br>

+Further improvements will be done ...